connlim/airwaves-client/readme.md

 # app

-> Web client for airwaves, a software to sync music across multiple devices to allow for a distributed speaker network.
+> Electron app for airwaves, a software to sync music across multiple devices to allow for a distributed speaker network.
 Able to sync both the playing and the audio files.

 ## Dev